 Non-Accountancy Concentrations

-Students also have the opportunity to add non-accountancy concentrations.
+You also can add non-accountancy concentrations.
 Please note that these concentrations have very limited seats.

 Corporate Governance & International Business